Experience the Mamanuca Islands on a Budget!

 5. Get Out on the Water on a Stand-Up Paddle Board

-Another watersport equipment available to hire for free (or very cheap, usually around FJ$5 per hour) are stand-up paddle boards (SUP boards).
+Another watersport equipment available to hire for free (or very cheap, usually around FJ$5 per hour) are stand-up paddleboards (SUP boards).
 This relaxing sport is great for working muscles without having to over-exert yourself.
 It’s possibly one of the most relaxing ways to exercise and discover the beautiful island surroundings.
+Check out the resorts with free SUP hire in The Best Places for Stand-Up Paddleboarding in Fiji.

 6. Play Volleyball